iPhone 7: Everything you need to know

 Still the Galaxy S7 has significantly increased the size of its battery so Apple may have to do something similar or risk being left behind in the battery life stakes.

-iPhone 7 Screen and Features
+iPhone 7 Screen

 The most contentious rumour about the iPhone 7 is that Apple will remove the headphone jack.
 Several leaks seem to suggest that Apple will drop the 3.5mm audio jack on the next iPhone, forcing users to instead connect their headphones via the Lightning port.
 That means, of course, that you won't be able to use your existing headphones, unless they either support a Lightning connection, or you're willing to pay for an adapter.